 Brand Portrait: Xerjoff

 An aroma, a tone, a spark of memory.
-Color that forms into an entire ambience.
+Color that forms into an entire ambiance.
 The infinite series of interconnected, synesthetic impressions.
 A perfume embodies the prelude to a journey of the senses initiated by fragrance.

 The Intention by Sergio Momo and his Xerjoff fragrances